Agenda-setting theory: Three models of agenda-setting

-The research on the effect of agenda-setting compares the salience of issues in news content with the public perceptions of the most important issue, and then analyses the extent of influence by guidance of the media.
-There are three models by Max McCombs: the "awareness model", the "priorities model" and the "salience model".
+The research on the effect of agenda-setting compares the salience of issues in news content with the public perceptions of the most important issue.
+Then it analyses the extent of influence by guidance of the media.
+There are three models proposed by Max McCombs: the "awareness model", the "priorities model" and the "salience model".
 Most investigations are centered on these three models.